Chart Color Schemes

 Truganina has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 110 projects that could impact the area.
-Notable projects include Alamora Tarneit, Leakes Road Data Centre, Fortitude Drive Reserve, and Truganina Railway Station.
+AreaSearch identified 107 potential impact projects in total.
+Key projects include Alamora Tarneit, Leakes Road Data Centre, Fortitude Drive Reserve, and Truganina Railway Station.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.